kubeflow/kfctl/operator.md

 kubectl create -f deploy/operator.yaml -n ${OPERATOR_NAMESPACE}
 ```

 2. Setup Kubeflow namespace.
-You can optionally apply ResourceQuota if your Kubernetes version is 1.15+, which will allow only one _kfdef_ instance or one deployment of Kubeflow on this cluster, which follows the singleton model.
+You can optionally apply ResourceQuota if your Kubernetes version is 1.15+, which will allow only one _kfdef_ instance or one deployment of Kubeflow on the cluster.
+This follows the singleton model, and is the current recommended and supported mode.
 we use ResourceQuota to provide constraints that only one instance of kfdef is allowed within the Kubeflow namespace.
 ```shell
 KUBEFLOW_NAMESPACE=kubeflow